 And remember, cats are very good at reading and picking up on our emotions.
 The more anxious you are, the better the chance your kitty will get anxious.
 Especially as you’re about to leave the house.

-Of course, before you make the diagnosis and decide on cat anxiety treatment, consider actual health problems.
+Of course, before you make the diagnosis and decide on anxiety meds for cats and possible treatment, consider actual health problems.
 Based on the symptoms, your vet will know what to look out for.
-They may check for a urinary tract infection, hyperthyroidism, intestinal disease, skin issues, allergies, and parasites.
+They may check for a urinary tract infection, hyperthyroidism, intestinal disease, [skin issues](skin issues), allergies, and parasites.

 Ensure Enough Playtime

 The first and easiest thing to do is to play with your cat two or three times a day.
-Include different toys in your play sessions and allow your feline to satisfy their prey drive.
+Include different toys for cats with anxiety in your play sessions and allow your feline to satisfy their prey drive.
 When your kitty starts to play alone, encourage the behavior.
-Use petting, treats, and praise to make the behavior stick. *Don’t encourage clingy behavior, meowing, or any action you don’t want to see. *
+Use petting, treats, and praise to make the behavior stick.
+Don’t encourage clingy behavior, meowing, or any action you don’t want to see.

 Provide a Safe and Stimulating Environment